Kizuati/magictopgrade/README.md

 ![ASCI Logo](pseudologo_asci.gif)
 ## ⚡MagicTopgrade
 A simple powershell script that runs on top of Topgrade, the popular update package available for MacOS,Linux and Windows.
 Obviously, this being powershell, we're on Windows.
-The script simply yells at powertop to ignore all warnings and install everything fully-unattended.
+The script simply yells at topgrade to ignore all warnings and install everything fully-unattended.
 It also automatically adds running topgrade in this mode to your Task Scheduler, so it runs on every log on.
 If you want a set and forget update experience with as many Windows things as possible, this would be it.